zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 This process continues until all instances in the scale set are upgraded.

 The scale set upgrade orchestrator checks for the overall scale set health before upgrading every batch.
 During a batch upgrade, other concurrent planned or unplanned maintenance activities could affect the health of your scale set VMs.
-In such cases, if more than 20% of the scale set's instances become unhealthy, then the scale set upgrade stops at the end of the current batch.
+In such cases, if more than 20% of the scale set's instances become unhealthy, the scale set upgrade stops at the end of the current batch.

 ## Supported extensions